mozilla/uniffi-rs/docs/adr/0007-enable-implementing-bindings-seperately.md

 See [PR 1201](https://github.com/mozilla/uniffi-rs/pull/1201) for implementation of the above changes.

 ### Expose fixtures for testings
-To allow external binding generators to implement tests, we would publish our fixtures and a new `uniffi_testing` crate that is a helper for consumers to build and consume the fixture crates.
+To enable external binding generators to implement tests, we would publish our fixtures and a new `uniffi_testing` crate that is a helper for consumers to build and consume the fixture crates.

 See [PR 1206](https://github.com/mozilla/uniffi-rs/pull/1206) for implementation of the testing changes.